Create app Store listings

 For some tips on making your description stand out, see Write a great app description.

 One screenshot is required in order to submit your app.
-We recommend providing at least one screenshot for each device type that your app supports.
+We recommend providing at least four screenshots for each device type that your app supports so that people can see how the app will look on their device type.

 For more info, see App screenshots and images.

 Store logos are optional images that you can upload to enhance the way your app is displayed to customers.
-You can also optionally specify that only images you upload here should be used in your app’s Store listing for Windows 10 customers, rather than allowing the Store to use logo images from your app’s packages.
+You can also optionally specify that only images you upload here should be used in your app’s Store listing for customers on Windows 10 (including Xbox), rather than allowing the Store to use logo images from your app’s packages.

 If your app supports Xbox, or if it supports Windows Phone 8.1 or earlier, you must provide certain images here in order for the listing to appear properly in the Store.